mast0rbill/old-java-programs/README.md

 # Old Java Programs

-This is a showcase of extremely old Java applications which detail my introduction to programming.
+This is a showcase of old Java applications which detail my introduction to programming.

 Surviver (mis-spelled): a rudimentary 3D engine written in Java, with randomly generated "walls".